 All in all, the UK waste management industry continues in the path set for it by the politicians in the 1986 Maastricht Treaty.
 Don’t forget that ALL EU member nation policy on waste-related legislation is derived from the EU commission and through qualified majority voting (unanimity in these matters is a thing of the past).
 The Waster is UK based and from his point of view the waste legislation has nothing directly to do with public health or environmental health issues in the UK.

-In effect this means that the degree to which EU targets are set and goals derived make no allowance for national differences, bear no relationship to what might be more or less sustainable from a climate change perspective, and make no allowance for cost/benefit to local communities.
+In effect this means that the degree to which EU targets are set and goals derived make no allowance for national differences, bear no relationship to what might be more or less sustainable from a climate change perspective, and make no allowance for cost/benefit to local communities in Waste in 2008.

 The Waster’s view is that this is nowhere more obvious than in the last of the big news events of the year.
 That is the autumn’s big and ever-rising cost of recycling due to the economic slowdown.
-How can it be right that policy is so inflexible that the ratepayers have to pick up whatever bill the waste industry incurs when the raw materials price falls through the floor?
+How can it be right that policy, for Waste in 2008, is so inflexible that the ratepayers have to pick up whatever bill the waste industry incurs when the raw materials price falls through the floor?

 In any other market there would be a market self-correction when the recyclers reduced their output to match the value gained from the recycled materials.
 In fact, the recycling market is bound to create these huge fluctuations as it is so distorted by inflexible EU policy.